With all the glitz and glamour associated with New York City, it can be hard to keep expectations in check when considering a move to the Big Apple.

 + PRO: Lots of options for international schools

 International schools are private institutions offering the curriculum of a foreign country, usually in that country's main language.
 As a multicultural and diverse city, New York City has plenty of excellent international schools for parents to choose from.

 This selection includes British, German, French and Japanese schools, among others.
 International schools also frequently offer the International Baccalaureate, a global curriculum allowing easy transition between schools around the world.

 - CON: Extremely high cost of international schools

 When opting for international schooling, parents should be mindful of the fact that fees and other associated costs are high and will take up a large chunk of their budget.

 + PRO: Experts and cutting-edge medical facilities

-For those who can afford it, healthcare in New York City is of an excellent standard and is one of the main industries driving its economy.
+For those who can afford it, healthcare in New York City is of an excellent standard and is one of the primary industries driving its economy.

-Without medical insurance or other means of paying medical bills, hospitals may refuse to treat a patient, unless it is an emergency.
-In this case, patients will receive treatment to be stabilised but will then need to secure payment for long-term treatment.
+Without private medical insurance or other means of paying medical bills, hospitals may refuse to treat a patient unless it is an emergency.
+In this case, patients will receive stabilising treatment but will need to secure payment for long-term treatment.